-Monitoring of sensitive species is to include documenting the condition and vigour of individual species.
-This may include documenting new sensitive species that may have not been previously observed or recorded
+Monitoring of sensitive species is to include documenting the condition and vigour of individual species, and monitoring for invasive species nearby that may be threatening them. documenting new sensitive species that may have not been previously observed or recorded.

-5.2.2.2 Invasive Species (Early Detection and Rapid Response)
+4.2.2.2 Invasive Species (Early Detection and Rapid Response)

 Assessing vegetation changes, including changes in vegetation cover and composition is a growing concern, particularly as they relate to the introduction and spread of invasive plants (Marion, et al. 2006).
-Monitoring of invasive flora and other pests/pathogens within the MVHF ESA (south), in particular adjacent to known populations of sensitive species and areas undergoing restoration or naturalization, will continue as noted in Table 7 and expand as remaining Restoration Overlays are addressed.
-Efforts will be made to determine if occurrences of invasive species observed are new to the MVHF ESA (south) based a list developed from the Phase I results and invasive species/pests/pathogens known to occur elsewhere in London, the province or outside of the province but have potential to establish (see Table 12).
-To help with monitoring of the MVHF ESA (south), Adopt-an-ESA groups and members of the community can continue to help trigger management responses to priority invasive species.
+As noted in Section 3.0, the majority of restoration work for the control of invasive species identified in Phase I is already underway or completed.
+The three high priority restoration areas identified to protect Species at Risk were implemented in 2013 and have been ongoing through 2017.
+The monitoring reports by Dillon for this restoration work are listed in the References section.
+Monitoring of invasive flora and other pests/pathogens within the MVHF ESA (south), in particular adjacent to known populations of sensitive species and areas undergoing restoration or naturalization, will continue as noted in Table 7 and expand as the remaining Restoration Overlays are addressed.

+Efforts will be continue to be made by the ESA Management Committee to determine if occurrences of invasive species observed are new to the MVHF ESA (south) based a list of known established invasive species from the Phase I results.
+Invasive species/pests/pathogens known to occur elsewhere in London, the province or outside of the province, but have potential to establish, are also a focus in order to enact rapid response efforts to control new invasive species.
+Potential species are those included in the province's Early Detection and Distribution Mapping System (EDDMapS) which is routinely updated and available via the internet (EDDMapS Species List) and also as a smartphone application with a catalogue of images to assist users with identification.

+Adopt-an-ESA groups and members of the community can continue to help trigger management responses by the ESA Management Committee through reporting of new or priority invasive species through emailed observation reports or online Service London reports.

 Early Detection and Rapid Response (EDRR) is a proactive approach to managing invasive species that can help to prevent establishment.
-Early detection of newly arrived invasive species, followed by a well-coordinated rapid response, will increase the likelihood of eradication or containment of new invasions.
+Early detection of newly arrived invasive species, followed by a wellcoordinated rapid response, will increase the likelihood of eradication or containment of new invasions.

-As outlined in Table 7 and Figure 3, all the Top and High priority Restoration Overlays have been addressed or are in progress as part of restoration efforts in the MVHF ESA (south) and as such on-going monitoring will continue to determine if controlled species re-establish.
+As outlined in Table 7 and Figure 4, all the Top and High priority Restoration Overlays to control invasive species and enhance ecological integrity have been addressed or are in progress as part of restoration efforts in the MVHF ESA (south) and as such on-going monitoring will continue to determine if controlled species re-establish.